Top 30+ Celtic Symbols And Their Meanings

 Celtic Triquetra symbol

-The triquetra is a curious and ambiguous pattern.
-Its variations differ, and the meaning comes down to describing the three roles of a woman-goddess (Virgin, Mother, Smart Woman).
-Some medievalists believe that this ornament initially looked simpler and functionally played the role of a “patch,” a graphic element for filling complex compositional patterns.
+Triquetra is a curious and ambiguous pattern.
+Its variations are different, and its meaning is reduced to a description of the three roles of the female goddess (Maiden, Mother, Smart Woman).
+Some medievalists believe that originally, this ornament looked simpler and functionally played the role of a “patch,” a graphic element to fill complex compositional patterns.

-Be that as it may, both a circle and several triangles are visible in the pattern; in fact, this is where the name comes from.
-Translated from Latin means “three” and “having angles.”
-In discussing the meaning of this pattern, ideas are added that it is a symbol of the movement of the sun, the phases of the lunar cycle, the embodiment of renewed life.
+Be that as it may, in the pattern, a circle and several triangles can be seen from here, in fact, and went the name.
+In Latin, it means “three” and “having angles”.
+When discussing the meaning of this pattern, ideas are added that it is a symbol of the movement of the sun, the phases of the lunar cycle, and the embodiment of renewed Life.

 11 Celtic Knot